FayCarsons/ocaml-shades/readme.md

-# Shade - An OCaml color palette collection
+# Shades - An OCaml color palette collection

 Various R color palette packages reformatted for OCaml.
 Each collection of palettes is a module inside the 'Palettes' module, allowing collections to be explored via autocomplete.